Are you curious about how the direction and angle of welding can impact the formation of a weld? Look no further!

 Fig. 3 Schematic diagram of welding direction and angle and its influence on weld formation

-In addition to the influence on the weld formation, the welding direction and walking angle also have a certain influence on the observation effect of the welder’s weld pool, the size of spatter and the effect of gas protection.
+In addition to affecting the weld formation, the welding direction and walking angle also have an impact on the welder’s view of the weld pool, the size of spatter, and the effectiveness of gas shielding.

-During left-hand welding, the operator shall observe the welding arc and welding pool from one side of the welding arc at a 45°～70°angle, which is easy to observe the melting of the protruding end of the welding wire and the change of the weld pool;
+When welding with the left hand, the welder should observe the welding arc and pool from one side of the welding arc at an angle of 45° to 70°, which makes it easier to monitor the melting of the end of the welding wire and changes in the weld pool.

-When welding in the right direction, the welding gun blocks the operator’s line of sight and is difficult to operate.
+However, when welding in the right direction, the presence of the welding gun obstructs the welder’s line of sight, making it more challenging to perform the weld.

-Fig. 4 is a schematic diagram of the operator’s viewing angle of left welding (flat welding position).
+Figure 4 provides a schematic diagram of the optimal viewing angle for the welder during left welding (for a flat welding position).

 Fig. 4 Perspective of left welding (flat welding position) operator